mohamadkaddah-0/fittrack/README.md

 Meal recommendations: recommendMeals() uses a date-seeded pseudo-random number generator so recommendations stay stable all day, a 3-day rotation stored in localStorage to avoid repetition, and goal-aware meal profile sorting to match suggestions to the user's fitness goal.
 A macro tolerance check validates the combo and attempts swaps if targets aren't met — simulating a constraint-based recommendation engine.

-Seed data — INITIAL_CALENDAR pre-populates the last 3 days with realistic entries using dynamic date keys, giving users a non-empty calendar from day one and simulating a returning user's history.
+Seed data: INITIAL_CALENDAR pre-populates the last 3 days with realistic entries using dynamic date keys, giving users a non-empty calendar from day one and simulating a returning user's history.

-Ingredient database — 51 food items with accurate per-100g macros including Lebanese foods.
-Portion-scaled macro calculations simulate the behaviour of a food tracking API like Nutritionix or Edamam.
+Ingredient database: 51 food items with accurate per-100g macros, including Lebanese foods.
+Portion-scaled macro calculations simulate the behaviour of an API.

+Exercise plan generation — buildPlanDays() constructs a 14-day plan from the user's filtered exercise pool, respecting a 3-day repeat cooldown and alternating rest days.
+Equipment filtering and cardio ratio logic simulate a personalised training programme generator.